eugeneyan/1-on-1s/README.md

 ### Team Mechanisms

+Mechanisms are processes that convert inputs to desired outputs.
+Figuring out the right mechanisms for the team helps to increase productivity and scale.

 - What is the team doing well that we should emphasize?
 - What are you doing that’s helpful that you think everyone should do?
 - What are some bad habits you think the team has?